7 Ways You’re Misusing Social Media Algorithms

 Think about the last time you encountered a slow-loading webpage.
 What was your response?
 If you’re like most of us, the information on that page became less important with every passing second.
 Did you stick it out or bounce?
 If you stayed, did it negatively affect the way you perceived the page or business?

-Needless to say, website page speed is extremely important to your customers’ satisfaction.
+Website page speed is essential to your customers’ satisfaction.
 Additionally, did you know that Google utilizes site speed as a ranking factor in its search algorithm?

 Sluggish page speed on your website could be weakening every point in your sales funnel.
 In other words, a slow website = fewer customers.